-Effective Fall 2015, the requirements for admission to the Bachelor of Science in Business program are completion of 52 credit hours, a minimum G.P.A. of 2.0 and a minimum grade of C- in BUS-A 201, BUS-A 202, BUS-K 201, BUS-L 201, ECON-E 201, ECON-E 202, ECON-E 270, ENG-W 131, SPCH-S 121, PSY-P 103 and MATH-M 118 or MATH-M 133 and M 134.
+The requirements for admission to the Bachelor of Science in Business program are completion of 52 credit hours, a minimum G.P.A. of 2.0 and a minimum grade of C- in BUS-X 107, BUS-A 201, BUS-A 202, BUS-L 201, BUS-W 100, ECON-E 201, ECON-E 202, ECON-E 270, ENG-W 131, SPCH-S 121, PSY-P 103, and MATH-M 118 or MATH-M 119 or MATH-M 215.
 Further, for graduation, a minimum grade of C- and overall G.P.A. of 2.0 (C) is required for all courses.
 Admission to the School of Business typically occurs between sophomore and junior years.
 Application deadlines for admission are July 1 for Fall admission, October 1 for Spring admission, and March 1 for Summer admission.

 Graduates of the School of Business undergraduate program must fulfill all of the General Education requirements as passed by the Faculty Senate.
-These general education requirements are effective with the Fall 2015 admitted students and are found elsewhere in this bulletin.
+These general education requirements are effective with the Fall 2018 admitted students and are found elsewhere in this bulletin.
 Students in the School of Business are responsible for planning their own programs and for meeting degree requirements.
 It is their responsibility to understand fully and to comply with all the provisions of this bulletin.
-However, they are strongly encouraged to meet with an Academic Advisor to discuss their plan and standing in the program.
+However, they are strongly encouraged to meet with an academic advisor to discuss their plan and standing in the program.